khulnasoft/AiKit/docs/overview/contributing/helpful_resources.rst

 **Co-Pilot**

-GitHub Co-Pilot can be used to write any bit of code in Ivy.
+GitHub Co-Pilot can be used to write any bit of code in Aikit.
 They are often very useful when developing code and also help get things done faster.

 **GitHub - Reference**